-If I told you that your job, your family, your house and everything you did followed a guideline of life, would you believe me?
+If I told you that your job, your family, your house, and everything you did followed a guideline of life, would you believe me?

 Not sure I would believe me either.
 When you start to work at a new company you may, or may not, receive guidelines.
 They may be disguised as a company manual or in a wiki but they should exist and you should read them.
 You may learn much about your new company or you may choose to not read it at all.
 The company of course has a checklist they gave you the manual or a link to it.
 The company may even have you agree that you read it.
 But did you really read it?
 Will it help guide you in your job or your new role?
 Or do you ignore it and move along because you can not be bothered?

 Now juxtapose work guidelines with the laws of Kashrut, or Kosher animals, which is a complex and lengthy discussion in this week's parsha of Shemini.
-The simple of it many people know, but the secondary items, like touching a dead animal is not allowed, is not as well known.
+The simple of it many people know, but the secondary items, like touching a dead animal is not allowed, are not as well known.

 If laws were easy, people would follow them but we have laws to protect people, sometimes from themselves, sometimes from others.
-Kosher laws are there to provide a line between everything we do in life such as our friends, our choices of how we live or where we live.
-It is not easy and for some it hangs on them until they break or give up.
+Kosher laws are there to provide a line between everything we do in life such as our friends, and our choices of how we live or where we live.
+It is not easy and for some, it hangs on them until they break or give up.

 Parsha Shemini in the book of Vayikra 9:1 - 11:47